Cook Engineering Design Center

 As CEDC director, Emily leverages her experience to connect industry sponsors with Dartmouth Engineering students.
 Prior to joining Dartmouth, Emily was the lead engineer at Kudos, where she ran new product development for the first disposable baby diaper with 100% cotton against baby’s skin.
 She also served as a manufacturing engineer at Sturm, Ruger and Co. and as an R&D design engineer at Johnson&Johnson's Ethicon Endo-Surgery.

-Emily holds a BS degree in mechanical engineering from MIT and an MEM degree from Duke University.
+Emily is a licensed professional engineer (PE) and holds a BS degree in mechanical engineering from MIT and an MEM degree from Duke University.
 She is a member of Tau Beta Pi and Phi Beta Kappa honor societies.

-Outside of the CEDC, she is an avid reader, a co-parent of four young children, and a process improvement superfan.
+Outside the CEDC, she is an avid reader and Lego builder, a parent of five young children, and a process improvement superfan.

 History